Date amended:

 Persistent symptoms

 A claim for enduring effects following a mild head injury falls outside the concussion SOP.
 Consideration needs to be given in such cases to whether there is any additional diagnosis to be made.
 Reported symptoms in such cases are typically non-specific.
 There may be overlap with symptoms of other conditions.
-The claimed symptoms may be better attributable to e.g. a psychiatric condition, a condition that results in persistent pain, or the effects of treatment for such conditions.
+The claimed symptoms may in fact be attributable to e.g. a psychiatric condition, a condition that results in persistent pain, or the effects of treatment for such conditions.

 Persistent symptoms that have been described following a concussion/mild head trauma may include: cognitive impairment; headaches; balance problems/dizziness; impaired vision; anxiety/mood disturbance; neck pain; fatigue; and postural hypotension.